mro-intelligence/camera_feed/README.md

 # Camera Feed Streaming

 Stream camera feed from a remote Mac to local machine and view in web browser.
+Intended for use ie, when camera is needed for ML or inference workflows.

 ## Setup